Build your credit history

 Get a specialist student account – with 0% borrowing

-Don't just open a student account with the bank you had an account with when you were a kid – chances are it's not the best.
-We've full information on the best student accounts, including 0% overdrafts up to £3,000 or a free four-year railcard, and what you need to think about when choosing, in our Student bank accounts guide.
+Don't just open a student account with the bank you had an account with when you were a kid – we've full information on the best accounts, and what you need to think about when choosing, in our Student bank accounts guide.

-You need to manage your student account well
+You then need to manage your account properly

-Instead, see your overdraft as there for a rainy day only.
+While your overdraft rate is 0%, it should only be used in case of cashflow issues, not regularly.
 Add up your student loan, plus any grants, income from employment and money from your family.
 This is your income for the term and what you should be using when figuring out how much you have to spend each week.
+See Student budgeting and money management tips.

 -